First-Year, Undeclared, Bachelor of University Studies, and students transitioning between majors are advised at the Gateway Student Success Center.

 University Union, Room 105

-The goals of child care program are to assist student parents with affordable, quality child care, and to promote graduation from Northern Arizona University.
+The goals of childcare voucher program are to assist student parents with affordable, quality child care, and to promote graduation from Northern Arizona University.

 - Demonstrate financial need (determined through application process)